itsays-zqc/my-website/docs/tutorial/7Monitor.md

 ->**Use source limits:** When checked, the source limits are used by the monitors.
 Otherwise one uses the pull down menus and their underlying boxes to specify the frequencies/wavelengths at which to collect data.

-③**Frequency Points:** Sets to choose the number of frequency points at which to record data.
+③ **Frequency Points:** Sets to choose the number of frequency points at which to record data.
 (Default: 5)

 1 ) **Monitors for Expansion:** After the modes have been selected, the next step is to choose the monitor with the input field profile.
 The "Add " and " Remove " buttons on the side can be used to add/remove monitors, and You can choose the desired monitor from the monitor drop down list.

 4 )	**Bent Waveguide:** Upon checking this option, the user can define a bent waveguide..

-->Radius: Radius of the bent waveguide.
+① Radius: Radius of the bent waveguide.
 (Default value: 1.000e+6 μm)

-->Orientation: Orientation of the bent waveguide
+② Orientation: Orientation of the bent waveguide

-->Location: Loaction of the bent waveguide. (at Simulation Center by default)
+③ Location: Loaction of the bent waveguide. (at Simulation Center by default)

 5 )	**Rotations:**

-->**Theta:** This refers to the angle of propagation measured by degrees, with respect to the incident axis of the source in a 3D simulation.
+① **Theta:** This refers to the angle of propagation measured by degrees, with respect to the incident axis of the source in a 3D simulation.
 In a 2D simulation, it is the angle of propagation measured by degrees revolved around the global Z-axis in compliance with the right-hand rule, that is, the angle of propagation in the XY plane.

-->**Phi:** This refers to the angle of propagation measured by degrees revolved around the incident axis of the source in compliance with the right-hand rule in a 3D simulation.
+② **Phi:** This refers to the angle of propagation measured by degrees revolved around the incident axis of the source in compliance with the right-hand rule in a 3D simulation.
 In a 2D simulation, this value does not take effect.

-->**Rotation Offset:** A rotation offset can be endowed to the plane upon which the mode is computed.
+③ **Rotation Offset:** A rotation offset can be endowed to the plane upon which the mode is computed.
 This guarantees that mode sources at an angle do not interfere with structures not belonging to the waveguide/fiber.

 ### 2.6 FDTD Far Field